-Addison Thalhamer, a freshman at Michigan, remembers that on his graduation night, his school offered a supervised dance, but that a lot of his friends pre-gamed the dance with alcohol.
+Addison Thalhamer, a freshman at University of Michigan, remembers that on his graduation night, his school offered a supervised dance, but a lot of his friends pre-gamed the dance with alcohol.
 Afterwards, many of them continued drinking at a friend’s house, where the parents permitted alcohol.

 For example, some teenagers may see this as their last chance to try a new substance or increase their level of intimacy with a partner.

 According to the National Institute on Alcohol Abuse and Alcoholism, parents do make a difference.
 Consider these festivities an opportunity to be a positive role model and encourage safe and smart behavior.
 The best way to do that is by communicating your expectations to them.

 Have a Conversation Before the High School Graduation Party

 Gilboa recommends finding a time for a conversation with your teenager that includes the following points:

 - Acknowledge your limits as a parent of a young adult.

 - Complement your teens on the good decisions they have made until now.

 - Suggest that your teens remind themselves of their motivations behind these past decisions.

 - Plan how they might react if they feel increased pressure to make a decision they haven’t made in the past.